de8ug314/pwnstarter/README.md

 ef: pwnstarter -i -b pwn -l libc-2.23.so -r 127.0.0.1:80 -c vim

-if you have any idea for more functions,please contract me
+if you have any idea for more functions,please contact me

 default template:
 ```python